MD-CWI/afivo-streamer/README.md

 * Parallellization is provided only for shared memory systems (using OpenMP).

 ### Todo
+* Use morton order for enhancing data locality
+* (Idem) Reorder memory
+* Fill ghost cells from boundary condition

 ### Status
-* Using silo for output
+* Using vtk unstructured for output
 * Use 1d array with indexing as data storage
-* Use morton order for enhancing data locality